billfitzgerald/infosec-primer/testing_scenarios.md

 Both of these flags can be checked in the cookie editor by selecting the authentication cookie and examining the flags settings.
 In the example below, both the httpOnly and secure flags are set.

-### E5.3.3 Invalidation of authentication cookies at logout
+### E5.3.3 Invalidation of Authentication Cookies at Logout

 Authentication cookies should be invalidated when a user logs out of an application.
 If they remain valid after a logout, then an adversary in possession of an authentication cookie value can continue to access the account.
 Put another way, if authentication cookies aren't invalidated when a user logs out, the act of logging out doesn't fully protect a user from unauthorized access of their information.